Make sure you follow Semantic Versioning

 Version numbers are handled automatically by using semantic-release.

-fix: an example fix message
+fix: an example fix messageas the subject

-feat: this is a new feature
+feat: this is a new featureas the subject

-If you are working on a single component update, you can use
+If you are working on a single component update, you can use a decoration and a scope in parenthesis:

-fix(ExampleComponent): an example fix messageor
+fix(ExampleComponent): an example fix message

-feat(ExampleComponent): this is a new feature.
+feat(ExampleComponent): this is a new feature

 You can also use the following decorators – but keep in mind, they won't be included in the releases change log: